Elizabeth (Donmyer) Reynolds — my 4th great-grandaunt

 South Fork Dam, fourteen miles upstream from Johnstown, had been holding back Lake Conemaugh — a private mountain reservoir built for a fishing and hunting club used by some of Pittsburgh’s wealthiest families.
 After days of torrential spring rain, the dam gave way that afternoon, unleashing an estimated twenty million tons of water down the narrow Conemaugh Valley.

-Cottages of the South Fork Fishing and Hunting Club on the shore of Lake Conemaugh.
-Members included Andrew Carnegie, Henry Clay Frick, and future Treasury Secretary Andrew Mellon.
+Cottages of the South Fork Fishing and Hunting Club on the shore of Lake Conemaugh, summer retreat of Pittsburgh’s industrial elite.

 The final breach of the South Fork Dam, May 31, 1889.

-By the time the flood reached Johnstown, it was moving an estimated forty miles an hour, carrying trees, railroad cars, entire houses, animals, and people.
+By the time the flood reached Woodvale it was moving at an estimated forty miles an hour, carrying trees, railroad cars, entire houses, animals, and people.
 Woodvale — a tight mill town of about a thousand residents just outside Johnstown, home to the Cambria Iron Company’s woolen mill — sat directly in its path.
 More than 314 of Woodvale’s residents were killed in a matter of minutes, nearly a third of the borough’s population.
+At the Gautier wire works, boilers exploded as the water hit, and miles of barbed wire were torn loose and wound into the wreckage the flood carried on toward Johnstown.

 Among the dead were Elizabeth Reynolds, age 40, and her daughter Idella Reynolds, age 14.

 Elizabeth had been born Elizabeth Donmyer on June 6, 1847, in Richland Township, Cambria County, one of thirteen children of Lewis Donmyer Sr. and Catherine Shaffer, a farming family in the German-settled hill country east of Johnstown.
+She was baptized nearly three years later, on March 17, 1850, at a church in Elton, Cambria County — not unusual for the period, when families sometimes had several children baptized together.
+Census records trace her through the 1850s and 1860s still in her parents’ household in Richland Township, and by 1870 — two years before her marriage — she was listed as an unmarried adult “at home” in Adams Township.
 In 1872 she married Archibald B. Reynolds in Cambria City, and the couple settled in Woodvale, where they raised their family.
 They had at least two daughters: Idella, born around 1874–75, and Lucy, born in 1881, who survived the flood.

 The 1880 federal census, taken nine years before the flood, records the family living together in the 2nd Ward of Conemaugh Borough: Archibald Reynolds, 33, a clerk at a planing mill; Elizabeth, 31, keeping house; and Idella, 6, at school.